The Irish bucket list: things to do and places to see in Ireland before you die

 We've all seen or heard about the movie where Jack Nicholson and Morgan Freeman play two old codgers who decide on a bucket list of things to do before they die.
 Here is our best shot at an Irish bucket list of places you might want to see before heading into the wild blue yonder.

 Watch the majestic Atlantic sweep in and see the sun's rays glance off the towering mountains and witness scenes unchanged for centuries.
 Watch as the little fishing boats make their way to sea and the early morning stillness is broken only by the seagulls' cries.
 In the distance see the starkly beautiful Blasket Islands.

-2. Stroll down Dublin’s Grafton Street on a Saturday morning near Christmas:
+Stroll down Dublin's Grafton Street on a Saturday morning near Christmas

 All of Dublin comes alive with buskers, street artists, bustling crowds.
 School kids sing Christmas hymns, festive fare is everywhere and all is well with the world.

-The greatest poet arguably in all of literature is buried in a quiet grave “under Ben Bulben’s head” in Sligo.
+William Butler Yeats, the greatest poet arguably in all of literature, is buried in a quiet grave "under Ben Bulben's head" in Sligo.
 See the little church where his family worshiped and feel the presence of the great master.

 His epitaph has inspired for decades: "Cast a cold eye on life, on death – Horseman pass by."